hl25698/cs1302-api-app/meta/DEADLINE.md

     It usually goes back up after 5+ minutes.
 Try using curl -IL -X GET 'https://goweather.herokuapp.com/weather/{city}'
     with any city to see whether the API is down or not.
+    Not all cities work as a query (ex.
+Detroit)

 ### API 2